amireh/nova/README.md

 echo 'export PATH="$HOME/.nova/bin:$PATH"' >> ~/.profile
 ```

-If you choose to install Nova in a place other than `~/.nova`, export `ENVY_DIR`
+If you choose to install Nova in a place other than `~/.nova`, export `NOVA_DIR`
 accordingly.

 Remember to restart your shell to reflect the change to `PATH`.

 ## Usage

-    nova [-p|--profile FILENAME]
+    nova [-p|--profile DIR]
-         [-e|--extra-file FILE]
-         [--no-rc]
+         [--no-rc] [--debug] [--export]
          [--]
          [program...]

-A profile must be specified either on the command-line with `-p` or `--profile`
+A profile must be specified either on the command-line with `-p` or in the file
-or in an RC file.
-When it is not specified, or does not exist, Nova exits with
+`.novarc`.
+When it is not specified, or does not exist, Nova exits with 1.
-1.

 ### `-p|--profile FILENAME`

-The name of the profile to use.
-Profiles are available in `$ENVY_DIR/profiles`.
+The name of the profile to use or a full path to it.
+Profiles are available in `$NOVA_DIR/profiles`.

 ### `-e|--extra-file FILE`